 - The course will be based on online lectures and applied exercises.
-We will first go through the theory and then apply the statistical techniques for data analysis. - The lecture slides and relevant data for applied exercises will be posted on Canvas ahead of time for each topic.
-The online meetings will be used for discussing the key theoretical concepts of each topic and demonstrating applications using data.
-Recording of the online meetings will be posted on canvas after each meeting. - I will provide practice problem sets on canvas.
-You are encouraged to work in virtual groups.
-The solutions will be discussed in the meetings. - The exams will be held online through canvas and must be taken at the scheduled time.
+We will first go through the theory and then apply the statistical techniques for data analysis.
+I will post the lecture videos and practice problem sets on canvas. - You are encouraged to utilize the virtual office hours to discuss your questions and concerns. - The exams will be held online through canvas and must be taken at the scheduled time.
 When a student has a legitimate (documented) reason for missing one exam, the weight of the exam will be distributed equally to the other exams.
 No make-up exams are given.
 All students are expected to abide by the academic code of conduct as laid out by the university: https://regulations.utah.edu/academics/6-400.php - Incompletes are not generally given for non-medical reasons. - If you have any question regarding your grades, you must ask within a week from the day the grades are posted.
 No exceptions to this rule will be entertained.

-• This syllabus is meant to serve as an outline and guide for our course.
+• This syllabus is meant to serve as an outline and guide for the course.
 Please note that I may modify it with reasonable notice to you.
 Any changes will be announced on Canvas.